Apple’s pushed an iOS 14.7.1 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

 We’ve put together a guide that will take you through some of iOS 14’s best features and it’s worth a look if you haven’t been paying attention.

-If you’re interested in iOS 14.2’s changes and the beta, have a look at our guide.
+For more on iOS 15 and the beta, have a look at our walkthrough.

 iPhone X iOS 14 Jailbreak